SeanRooooney/proposals/015-kafka-topic-encryption.md

 *Explain the motivation why this should be added, and what value it brings.*

-Apache Kakfa does not directly support any form of encryption-at-rest for data stored at a broker.
+Apache Kafka does not directly support any form of encryption-at-rest for data stored at a broker.
 Nevertheless, Kafka is increasingly used as a store of data, not just as a means of transferring it from one location to another.
 In an enterprise, this means that Kafka must conform to the same security and